marksenne/seh-workstation/README.md

 - [.gitignore Templates](https://github.com/github/gitignore)
   - A collection of useful .gitignore templates.
 Some provided templates that may be popular: Node, Python, Java, Kotlin, etc.
   - Alternatively, use [gitignore.io](https://www.gitignore.io) to generate a `.gitignore` file for your project

+## Considerations for this repository
+Consider using this as a template repository (would need to be enabled in General Settings).
+This would not duplicate repository settings, but it would bring over the README and template files.